KelvinHere/Milestone-FrontEnd/README.md

 Website Link : https://kelvinhere.github.io/Milestone-FrontEnd/

+This restaurant is aimed at workers looking for quick healthy food and will be designed to give this impresson via color palet and backgound images through the site.

-This is a restaurant website, its aim is to attract customers to boost its sales and give the user QR codes for self service payment.
+This restaurant websites aim is to attract customers and boost sales.
 The main page quickly gives users an idea of the style of food available and ethos of the company.
-This website also includes an **online menu** with prices and expandable nutrition/allergen info and **QR code** for quick ordering.
+This website also includes an **online menu** with prices and expandable nutrition/allergen information and **QR code** for quick automatic ordering.
 A **location page** with map link and opening hours.

-The restaurant is aimed at health conscious workers.
-A customer **Event** page will encourage repeat custom via events, discounts and free one off workplace lunch deliveries by draw.
+A customer **Event** page will encourage repeat custom via weekly events, discounts and free workplace lunch deliveries won by draw.

 ## UX

 This website is for health conscious workers looking to buy good quality, healthy fast food.
 Primarily the users will want to view the different menu items quickly to make a dining choice.
-The best way to achieve this is a quick modern looking interface to access these choices with as few clicks as possible, from the main page which will have a “dish of the day” the rest of the menu and location information will be accessible by one click.
+The best way to achieve this is a quick modern looking interface to access these choices with as few clicks as possible, from the main page the rest of the menu and location information are accessible by one click.

 #### User stories
-* As Bob I'm a previous customer, I want to choose something to eat because I'm hungry.
+* As Bob a previous customer, I want to choose something to eat because I'm hungry.
 * As Charlie, a friend recommended the restaurant, I want to find out where it is so I can visit.
 * As Sue, an allergy sufferer, I want to view the allergens in the food so I don’t have a bad reaction.
 * As Bill, a serial customer, I want to know this week's event, so I can try to win the office delivery draw.
-* As Pat, a health conscious person, I want to know the nutrition information of my lunch, so I can stay within my nutrition boundaries.
+* As Pat, a health conscious person, I want to know the ingredients of my lunch, so I can stay within my nutrition boundaries.
 * As Frank, a shift worker, I want to know the opening hours, so I am not wasting a trip to the restaurant.
-* As Paulie, I want to order without talking to anyone, I will use the QR code and self service option.
+* As Paulie, I want to order without talking to anyone, I want to use the QR code self service option.

 #### wireframes
 ##### Mobile wireframes